RomagnaMarco/GoogleCyberSecurityCertificate/Portfolio Activities/Apply OS hardening techniques.md

 # Security Incidident Report

 ## Section 1: Identify the network protocol involved in the incident
+The protocol involved was HTTP (Hypertext transfer protocol), since it was used when the tcpdump log file showed usage of it when the malicious file went to the users' PC
 ## Section 2: Document the incident
+The attacker used a dictionary attack to get into an administrative account.
+With admin rights, they added malware for now vulnerable users.
+Affected users were directe to the fake site with malware.
+Users report their computer running slower after downloading new recipes We analyze the tcpdump for the website url in a virtual sandbox In the sandbox we are directed to a different url and have installed the malware.
+Analysts confirm it was a brute force attack, and there were no controls in place.

 ## Section 3: Recommend one remediation for brute force attacks
+Add security guidelines for passwords.
+These should focus on length, complexity, and occasionally changed passwords.
+In addition, limitting the login attempts and or login locations should be considered.
+Other forms of Multi factor authentication are encouraged.

 # Scenario
 You are a cybersecurity analyst for yummyrecipesforme.com, a website that sells recipes and cookbooks.
 A former employee has decided to lure users to a fake website with malware.